You are here:

 - FSU: The Cargo-IMP Status Update message.
 This message is used to notify/update interested parties with a (change of) status of a specified consignment as recorded in the system of a handling party.

-- RCS: The Cargo-IMP standard code to represent the current status of a consignment.
-“RCS” definition is “the consignment has been physically received from the shipper or the shipper’s agent and is considered by the carrier as ready for carriage on this date at this location”.
+- RCS: A Cargo-IMP Status Update message holds a standard code to represent the current status of a consignment.
+The status code “RCS” indicates that “the consignment has been physically received from the shipper or the shipper’s agent and is considered by the carrier as ready for carriage on this date at this location”.
+In an e-AWB environment, the electronic contract of carriage (Cargo Contract) is established once the airline issues the FSU RCS message (or its Cargo-XML equivalent) to the shipper.

-- Shipment Record: Any record of the Cargo Contract preserved by carrier, evidenced by means other than an air waybill.
+- Shipment Record: Any record of the Cargo Contract preserved by carrier, evidenced by means other than a paper air waybill.
+The Shipment Record is typically the set of electronic data describing the Cargo Contract stored in the airline database.